 - You can install anywhere you can fit a wheel barrow.

 - Concrete is not forgiving of ground movement and can crack if stressed.
-So much so, concrete built pools to British Standards and Spata Standards are allowed to lose on an average family pool 2000 litres of water a month.
+So much so, that concrete pools built to British Standards and SPATA Standards are allowed to lose an average of 2000 litres of water a month.